LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Network Design

-where \({\rm CS[\cdot]}\) and \({\rm CD[\cdot]}\) represent channel-wise split and duplication, respectively, ${\rm RD(\cdot)}$ and ${\rm EP(\cdot)}$ represent reduction and expansion by $4\times4$ kernel, respectively.
+The MQTM module uses two parallel blocks for feature extraction: DMQA and Mask Spatial Convolution Block (MSCB).
+In DMQA, the coarse mask $f_{\rm cmask}$ is added to Query and reduced to a specific query number.
+Then, the attention is calculated at ¼ scales of $f_{\rm input}$ through 4$\times$4 kernels.
+After that, duplicated masked query is performed at low scale and further expanded to the original scale with 4$\times$4 convolutions.
+In MSCB, the coarse mask is multiplied in after a Softmax operation to compensate for detail loss in the downsampling process of DMQA.
+Besides, MQTM has the same architecture of BatchNorm and MLP as CACM.
+Finally, we obtain a fused feature $f$ with a combination of DMQA and MSCB.
+This process can be formulated as follows: where \({\rm CS[\cdot]}\) and \({\rm CD[\cdot]}\) represent channel-wise split and duplication, respectively, ${\rm RD(\cdot)}$ and ${\rm EP(\cdot)}$ represent reduction and expansion by $4\times4$ kernel, respectively.
 Since LayerNorm barely contributes to visual quality with a low processing speed, we replace it with BatchNorm.
 We set the ratio of MLP to 4 in MQFormer.
-Finally, we subtract the learned residual snow map from $I_{\rm snow}$ to get $I_{\rm clean}$ .
+Finally, we subtract the learned residual snow map from $I_{\rm snow}$ to get $I_{\rm clean}$.